Roziallegro/Roziallegro-Basic-flood-system-dashboard/README.md

 }}
 ```

-### Dashboard
+## Dashboard
-1. Create and navigate to the folder of your choice and pip install the libraries found in requirement.txt.
+### 1. Create and navigate to the folder of your choice and pip install the libraries found in requirement.txt.
 `pip install -r requirements.txt`

-2. Inside python IDE, import the following libraries that were pip installed from requirements.txt.
+### 2. Inside python IDE, import the following libraries that were pip installed from requirements.txt.
 ```
 import plotly.graph_objects as go from dash import Dash, dcc, html, Input, Output